aio-libs/aiopg/docs/core.rst

       The procedure may also provide a result set as output.
 This must then be made available through the standard |fetch*|_ methods.

+      :param float timeout: overrides cursor's timeout if not ``None``.

-   .. method:: mogrify(operation [, parameters])
+   .. method:: mogrify(operation, parameters=None)

-      Return a query string after arguments binding.
+      :returns: a query string after arguments binding.
 The string returned is exactly the one that would be sent to the database running the :meth:`Cursor.execute` method or similar.